BrunoRabbit/movies-api/README.md

 # movies_api

+## Objectives
-- Study Project
+- This is a study Project
-- applying Test Driven Development (TDD)
+- I use Test Driven Development (TDD)
-- Using The Movie Database API
+- Applying a API from The Movie Database

+## What i used
+:iphone: __For App:__
+- Flutter, Dart, BloC, Clean Architecture, TDD, http, dependency injection, dotenv, Equatable,
+ - Injectable, DartZ, SharedPreferences, internet connection checker

+:test_tube: __For Test:__
+- Mockito, BuildRunner, Bloc_Test, flutter_test

 ## Features